Penetration TestFabian Gold6 min read

 More coverage, less depthDeeper analysis

-So How do I Maximize the Security of my Assets?
+How Do You Maximize the Security of Your Assets?

-With the ever-increasing risk of security breaches and the ever-growing threat, performing an automated vulnerability scan on a regular basis is a must for any organization.
-However, even the most accurate vulnerability scanners cannot replace human expertise.
-Therefore, they should be combined with regular penetration testing, which can find vulnerabilities that scanners fail to detect.
-Vulnerability scans cannot replace the importance of penetration testing, and penetration testing alone cannot secure the entire network.
+Given the ever-increasing risk of security breaches, running automated vulnerability scans on a regular basis is essential for any organization.
+However, even the most capable scanners cannot replace human expertise.
+They should therefore be combined with regular penetration tests, which uncover vulnerabilities that automated tools miss.
+Vulnerability scans do not replace penetration tests -- and penetration tests alone cannot secure your entire network.